Make a darling DIY swim coverup for you and your mini-me with this simple Swimsuit Cover Up Tutorial.

-Line up the sides of the fabric, right sides together and sew, using a 1/4 inch seam allowance.
+Sew the side seams: Line up the sides of the fabric, right sides together, and sew, using a 1/4 inch seam allowance.
 If you are working with knit or other non-fraying fabric, you will not need to finish this seam.
-(If your fabric frays, finish the edge with your favorite technique.)
+(If your fabric frays, like a cotton fabric would, finish the edge with your favorite technique.)

 Fold the straps in half right sides together and sew 1/4 inch from the edge.
 Flip the straps right side out.
 If your fabric frays, finish the short edges with your preferred finishing technique.

-Try the cover up back on and determine the best placement of the straps.
-(Use saftey pins to hold the straps in place.)
+Try the cover-up on again and determine the best placement of the straps.
+(Use safety pins to hold the straps in place.)
 Use a straight stitch to attach the straps to the dress.

 You are done!